 The summer of 2020 is officially over.
-It will always be remembered as the summer of COVID-19 and of a painful period of national introspection about whether or not there is a problem of systemic racism in the United States.
+It will always be remembered as the summer of COVID-19 and of a painful period of national introspection about race.
 I certainly can claim no expertise on the issue of race.
-However, after years of arduous study and advocacy on the issue of anti-Semitism and of bias in our nation’s school systems, I am forced to conclude that systemic anti-Semitism exists throughout the United States on our nation’s university campuses.
+However, after years of arduous study and advocacy on the issue of anti-Semitism and of bias in our nation’s school systems, I have to reach the unfortunate conclusion that there does exist systemic anti-Semitism throughout the United States, particularly in our nation’s universities.

 This will ultimately be to America’s detriment.
 Our society is already showing the pernicious effects of this as our citizens have been taught to value “group think” and group conformity over independent inquiry, rigorous analysis and debate.
-A recent poll shows that 62 percent of Americans are afraid to express their political views.
-This anticipatory self-censorship portends an appeasement to the tyranny of one societally accepted point of view.
+A recent poll shows that 62% of Americans are afraid to express their political views.
+This anticipatory self-censorship portends an appeasement to the tyranny of one societally-accepted point of view.

-As is the case in history, the Jews are the proverbial “canary in the coal mine.”
-As Rabbi Jonathon Sacks famously said, “That which starts with the Jews never ends with the Jews.”
-And our history has taught us that whenever anti-Semitism exists, it presages a deeper corrosion within our society.
+And as the case so often is in history, the Jews are the proverbial “canary in the coal mine.”
+Looking back, we see that which starts with the Jews never ends with the Jews; and that whenever anti-Semitism exists, it presages a deeper corrosion within our society.

-If this is acceptable to you, then I invite you to try this thought experiment: Just substitute the word “racist” for the word “anti-Semite.”
-Would you be comfortable allowing you son or daughter to be influenced in the classroom by such notoriously racist figures as Dylann Roof, who murdered nine black people in a Charleston church, or David Duke, the notorious Holocaust denier and white supremacist?
-And, no less, in a class or a program when there is virtually no diversity of viewpoint or balance of ideas?
+If this is acceptable to you, I invite you to try this thought experiment.
+Just substitute the word “racist” for the word “anti-Semite.”
+Would you be comfortable allowing you son or daughter to be influenced in the classroom by such notoriously racist figures as Dylann Roof who murdered nine black people in a Charleston church, or David Duke?

-Yet the prestigious Kennedy School of Government at Harvard University just offered a position to the person who uttered these outrageous claims: Saeb Erekat, the secretary general of the Palestinian Liberation Organization.
+Yet, the prestigious Kennedy School of Government at Harvard University just offered a position to the person who uttered these outrageous claims: the Secretary General of the PLO, Saeb Erekat.

 But Harvard is hardly alone here.

-On Sept.
-23, San Francisco State University’s Arab and Muslim Ethnicities and Diaspora Studies will be hosting a known terrorist, Leila Khaled.
-She was one of two terrorists from the Popular Front of the Liberation of Palestine who rose to fame on Aug.
-29, 1969 by the notorious hijacking of TWA Flight 840.
-Then on Sept.
-6, 1970, Khaled continued her notorious career by participating in the hijacking of El-Al flight 219, in which she is quoted as saying, “I have two hand grenades.
+On September 23rd, San Francisco State University’s Arab and Muslim Ethnicities and Diaspora Studies hosted a known terrorist, Leila Khaled.
+Ms. Khaled was one of two terrorists from the Popular Front of the Liberation of Palestine who rose to fame on August 29, 1969, by the notorious hijacking of TWA Flight 840.
+Then on September 6, 1970, Ms. Khaled continued her notorious career by participating in the hijacking of El-Al flight 219, in which she is quoted as saying, “I have two hand grenades.
 If you do not open up the cockpit door, I will blow up the plane.”

-The Popular Front for the Liberation of Palestine claimed credit for many of the terrorist attacks and suicide bombings during the five years of Second Intifada from 2000 to 2005.
-The number of victims of these terrorist acts in Israel was more than 1,000.
+The Popular Front for the Liberation of Palestine claimed credit for many of the terrorist attacks and suicide bombings during the Second Intifada, from 2000 to 2005.
+The number of victims of these terrorist acts in Israel were over 1,000.

-For this sort of egregious behavior, she is being offered a place at the table at a respected academic symposium.
+For this sort of egeregious behavior, she is being offered a place at the table at a respected academic symposium.

 I would like to say that these two recent examples are exceptions.
-My organization, EMET, has been conducting a detailed and thorough analysis of what has been going on within the halls of academia for many years, and the sad reality is that anti-Semitism, as defined by the U.S. government, is a virus that is alive and well, and metastasizing in the minds of students throughout the United States.
-And it is being given a tacit seal of approval by the university administrators who allow such invitations to terrorists and their enablers to be issued while they just look the other way.
+My organization, EMET, has been conducting a detailed and thorough analysis of what has been going on within the halls of academia for many years, and the sad reality is that anti-Semitism, as defined by the U.S. government, is a virus that is alive and well and metastasizing in the minds of students throughout the United States.
+And it is being given a tacit seal of approval by the university administrators who allow such invitations to terrorists and their enablers, to be issued.

 A Tectonic Shift in Middle East Politics